Oliver Twist (2005 film): Reception

-The film received mixed to generally positive reviews, holding a 61 %approval rating on Rotten Tomatoes based on 143 reviews, averaging 6.3/10.
-The critical consensus on Rotten Tomatoes reads: “Polanski’s version of Dickens’ classic won’t have audiences asking for more because while polished and directed with skill, the movie’s a very impersonal experience.”
+The film received mixed to generally positive reviews, holding a 61% approval rating on Rotten Tomatoes based on 143 reviews, averaging 6.3/10.
+The critical consensus on Rotten Tomatoes reads: "Polanski's version of Dickens' classic won't have audiences asking for more because while polished and directed with skill, the movie's a very impersonal experience."
 On Metacritic the film scored 65/100.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-In his review for The New York Times, A. O. Scott called it a “bracingly old-fashioned” film that “does not embalm its source with fussy reverence” but “rediscovers its true and enduring vitality.”
-He added:

-> “the look of the movie … is consistent with its interpretation of Dickens’s worldview, which could be plenty grim but which never succumbed to despair.
+In his review for The New York Times, A. O. Scott called it a "bracingly old-fashioned" film that "does not embalm its source with fussy reverence" but "rediscovers its true and enduring vitality."
+He added: "The look of the movie [...] is consistent with its interpretation of Dickens's worldview, which could be plenty grim but which never succumbed to despair.
 There is just enough light, enough grace, enough beauty, to penetrate the gloom and suggest the possibility of redemption.
-The script … is at once efficient and ornate, capturing Dickens’s narrative dexterity and his ear for the idioms of English speech.”
+The script [...] is at once efficient and ornate, capturing Dickens's narrative dexterity and his ear for the idioms of English speech."

-Roger Ebert of the Chicago Sun-Times was similarly positive, calling the film “visually exact and detailed without being too picturesque.”
-Mick LaSalle of the San Francisco Chronicle praised it as a “grounded and unusually matter-of-fact adaptation,” continuing: “Polanski does justice to Dickens’ moral universe, in which the motives and worldview of even the worst people are made comprehensible.”
+Roger Ebert of the Chicago Sun-Times was similarly positive, calling the film "visually exact and detailed without being too picturesque."
+Mick LaSalle of the San Francisco Chronicle praised it as a "grounded and unusually matter-of-fact adaptation", continuing: "Polanski does justice to Dickens' moral universe, in which the motives and worldview of even the worst people are made comprehensible."